 4. Lowrance Hook2 9 Tripleshot – Forget About the Settings with Auto-Tuning

 In addition, it reads the contours of water bodies and tells the depth of water.
-This features provides a better view of the waterbody so could make sure if it is the right spot for fishing.
+These features provide a better view of the waterbody so could make sure if it is the right spot for fishing.
 What else adds to its convenience is its auto-tuning option which automatically sets the setting of sonar, so you can enjoy your fishing expedition.

 It additionally comes with High-Intensity internal GPS which is preloaded with 1-foot contours of 3000 lakes in the US.
 The operating frequency of the GPS is not specified, but it is somewhere around 5 Hz.
 However, it fixes five times per second and you can use it for position enhancement.
 On the other hand, the unit does not have a touch screen and it is not HD either, which is a disappointment.

 The fish ID is also available in Lowrance triple shot which replaces the fish arches with a fish icon for easy identification.
-In addition, it also features a fish alarm that notifies you if a fish comes in the radar of transducer.
+In addition, it also features a fish alarm that notifies you if a fish comes on the radar of the transducer.

 Lowrance Hook2 7x Tripleshot Vs Splitshot